drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/two_method.png){: loading=lazy }
 ### Predicting the Activities of New Compounds

-Once a model is formed it can be used to predict the biological activity of a molecule which has yet to be synthesized and tested.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/predicting-activities-new-compounds-6921b728'><i class='fa fa-play' aria-hidden='true'></i></button>Once a model is formed it can be used to predict the biological activity of a molecule which has yet to be synthesized and tested.
 The same sequence is repeated: alignment, interaction fields and projection in the PLS space to predict its activity.
 If a designed molecule is structurally new, care must be taken when aligning it with the reference compounds.
 *[nce]: New Chemical Entity: a compound not previously described.